 Employers may provide a commute benefit directly to employees in their paycheck for monthly transit or vanpool expenses.
 This type of benefit is not taxable income for the employee and the employer does not pay payroll taxes on the benefit amount, up to the maximum allowed by the IRS.

-Contracting with vanpool provider can take away any commute stress from your employees, but you as an employer.
+Contract: Contracting with vanpool provider can take away any commute stress from your employees.
 Vanpool providers work closely with your team to help form potential vanpools, recruit drivers and riders by connecting employees who live near each other.
 Contracts with vanpool providers includes registration, insurance, and on-going maintenance of the vans.

 Parking Cash-Out is a program in which the employer offers employees the option to accept taxable cash income instead of a free or subsidized parking space at work.
 This gives the employee the choice to keep the parking space at work, use the money to pay for transit or vanpool fares, or save the money by carpooling, bicycling, or walking to work.
 (Note: The employer can provide a tax-free transit or vanpool benefit as part of a Parking Cash-Out program.)
 By equalizing the incentives, some employees who currently drive alone may think twice about it and choose another option.